Helvetto/GamesProject/backend/mancala/mancala-api/Readme.md

   state persistence in case of backend reloads or when users close their browsers.
 Additionally, ensure proper security measures using the Spring Security library.

-- Refactor the application to remove the CorsFilter dependency and integrate an Nginx proxy into the docker-compose setup.
-This will provide a more robust and efficient way to handle cross-origin requests.

 - Refactor the application to create a separate endpoint for starting the game and remove the starting game functionality from the join endpoint.

 - Implement Redis caching to improve performance and reduce load on the backend server.